OG-Hunter/seditiontracker.github.io-/docs/_suspects/troy-smocks.md

 courthouse:
 raid:
 perpwalk:
-quote: 'We will come in numbers that no standing army or police agency can match.'
+quote: "We will come in numbers that no standing army or police agency can match."
 title: Troy Smocks charged on January 15, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack